mtumilowicz/java8-map-functions/README.md

 function on that entry until all entries have been processed or the function throws an exception

     **Remark**: Can't change the element type.
-To do that - use a stream.
+To do that - use a stream and collect to the new structure.

 * `default boolean replace(K key, V oldValue, V newValue)` - Replaces the entry for the specified key only if currently mapped to the specified value.